-Look Inside For Laboratory Tap Water Results
+Look Inside for Laboratory Tap Water Results

-Issued June 2020, contains water quality data for the year 2019.
+This report issued June 2023 contains water quality data for the year 2022.
 You can have confidence in the quality of your drinking water.

 The Seal Rock Water District consistently delivers water that meets or exceeds all federal and state standards.

-Are you wondering... ...Where your drinking water comes from? ...How your drinking water is treated? ...About the quality of your drinking water?
+...Where your drinking water comes from? ...How your drinking water is treated? ...About the quality of your drinking water?